-(2) Notwithstanding the repeal referred to in subsection (1) of this section -
+(2) Notwithstanding the repeal referred to in subsection (1) of this section-

-- (a) any officer or employee holding office or employment under the repealed Act on the date of commencement of this Act shall continue to hold such office or employment as if appointed or employed under this Act; - (b) any regulations made under the repealed enactment shall, in so far as they are consistent with the provisions of this Act, continue in force as if they were made under this Act.
+- (a) any public officer or other employee holding office or employment under the repealed Act on the date of commencement of this Act shall continue to hold such office or employment as if appointed or employed under this Act; - (b) any regulations made under the repealed Act shall, in so far as they are consistent with the provisions of this Act, continue in force as if they were made under this Act.

 Amendment of Schedule.
-120. The Minister may, by statutory instrument, and with the approval of the Cabinet, amend the Schedules to this Act.
+123. The Minister may, by statutory instrument, after consultation with the Minister responsible for finance and with the approval of the Cabinet, amend the Schedules to this Act.

-Transitional provisions relating to existing employees, mineral rights, licences, etc. 121.
-Notwithstanding the repeal referred to in section 118 of this Act, any right or title granted under the repealed enactment and subsisting immediately before the date of commencement of this Act shall continue in force; except that -

-(a) any such right or title shall be limited as prescribed by the law under which it was granted; and
+Transitional provisions relating to existing mineral rights, etc. 124.
+Notwithstanding the repeal referred to in section 122 of this Act, any right or title granted under the repealed enactment and subsisting immediately before the date of commencement of this Act shall continue in force; except that any such right or title shall be limited as prescribed by the law under which it was granted.